 - National and local festivities and events

 - Lounges and exhibition fairs

 The Ministry of Health has advised people to dial 3030 if they suspect they are symptomatic.
 Visit the website of the Algerian Ministry of Health for updates and its dedicated webpage for additional information on these measures.

-- If so, are test results reliably available within 72 hours?
+- If so, are test results reliably available within one calendar day?
 Yes.
 Consult with the testing facility.

 - AIT BACHIR Bejaia Boulevard Aissat Idir, Akbou email@example.com 05 42 81 83 61